SDBrett/jekyllblog/_posts/2015-07-12-ccna-home-lab.md

 ---
 During my study for my VCP5-DCV certification I found that having a home lab was a huge asset in terms of being able to get a better understanding of the subject matter.
 Now that I am working towards my CCNA Routing and Switch I feel this will be the case once again.

-My goal is use the home lab to work on labs as per the study guides I am using and also to have something productive to work on when I don&#8217;t feel like reading through a study guide.
-Let&#8217;s face it all study guides can get a bit dry.
+My goal is use the home lab to work on labs as per the study guides I am using and also to have something productive to work on when I don';t feel like reading through a study guide.
+Let';s face it all study guides can get a bit dry.

-The home lab PC was originally spec&#8217;d up for running a nested ESXi environment and is overkill for what I will be doing for my CCNA.
+The home lab PC was originally spec';d up for running a nested ESXi environment and is overkill for what I will be doing for my CCNA.

   * i5-4690
   * 32 GB Ram